E

 The Best Dog Food for English Setters

 Most adult English Setters should eat between 2 and 3 cups of food each day.
-Always choose a high-quality dog food that will help your English Setter get the nutrients he or she needs.
-The exact amount of food your dog will require can vary based on his or her age, weight, activity level, and other factors.
+Always choose a high-quality dog food that will help your English Setter get the nutrients it needs.
+The exact amount of food your dog will require can vary based on its age, weight, activity level, and other factors.
 If you are unsure how much to feed your dog, consult with their veterinarian for guidance.

 English Setter puppies should be fed high-quality puppy food.
 Additionally, it is important to understand that since the puppies have a smaller stomach, they will need to be fed smaller meals more frequently throughout the day.
 Most puppies should be fed between three and four meals until they are around one year old.
 Again, your dog’s veterinarian is a good resource if you are unsure how much or how frequently they should eat.